maize-genetics/phg_v2/docs/build_and_load.md

 example project, I will initialize the hVCF and gVCF database folders in a subdirectory called `vcf_dbs`.

+Three optional parameters may also be set.

-Two optional parameters, `--gvcf-anchor-gap` and `--hvcf-anchor-gap` may also be set.
-These parameters define the distance between anchors in the two TileDB-VCF sparse arrays.
+Parameters `--gvcf-anchor-gap` and `--hvcf-anchor-gap` define the distance between anchors in the two TileDB-VCF sparse arrays.
 Smaller values enable faster data retrieval.
 However, if there are non-symbolic variants that span many anchors (for example, very large deletions), then the `load-vcf` command will require a large amount of RAM to process variant information for each assembly.
 More information can be found in the [TileDB-VCF docs.](https://tiledb-inc.github.io/TileDB-VCF/documentation/the-solution.html)

+Optional parameter `--conda-env-prefix` is the path to the Conda env directory that contains the conda environment needed to run phg.
+This parameter is used when the conda environment to activate does not reside in the default location.

 After initialization is complete, we will have two empty TileDB-VCF instances and a `temp` directory in our `vcf_dbs` subdirectory: